phlcrny/PSGubbins/readme.md

 Get-Command -Module PSGubbbins
 ```

-If the Powershell Gallery isn't an option, you can clone or download the source code directly from GitHub, and install manually
+If the Powershell Gallery isn't an option, you can clone or download the source code directly from GitHub, and install manually.

 ```Powershell
 # Clone from GitHub